 How much super do I need?

+Are you wondering “how much super will I need to have a comfortable retirement?”
 If everything goes to plan, one day you’ll put your feet up and call yourself retired.
 But you can’t take this eventual paradise of downtime and relaxation for granted.
 For everything to go to plan, first you need to have a strategy based on how much money and super you think you’ll need.

 The number one goal of your plan, of course, is having ‘enough’ money for a ‘comfortable’ retirement.
 But there’s a lot of required information in that sentence: how much is enough?
 What exactly is ‘comfortable’?
 Some recent reports have said Aussie retirees will need $1 million for a comfy retirement – and that’s very much not going to be possible on the age pension alone.